 But it isn’t all bad news for the eco-alarmed.
 Two changes in particular should help take the sting out of the new edition.

-Medieval global warming denial—a disorder which climate advocates have long argued is benign—is finally distinguished from the more pernicious condition of general global warming denial.
-This means, at the very least, that believers in the so-called Hockey Stick Delusion will no longer be forced to share a ward with their arch-nemeses (a perverse medical outcome blamed for much of the recent violence in facilities around the world).
+Medieval global warming denial—a disorder climate advocates have long argued is benign—is finally distinguished from the more pernicious condition of general global warming denial.
+This means, at the very least, that believers in the so-called Hockey Stick Delusion will no longer be forced to share a ward with their arch-nemeses (a perverse administrative outcome blamed for much of the recent violence in facilities around the world).